swiss-territorial-data-lab/proj-dqry/README.md

 The pre-processing, performed with the script `tile-generator.py`, generates a shapefile with tiles of a given size for an AoI defined by polygons.

-Copy the polygons shapefile defining the AoI to the folder /input/input-trne/ and proceed the command:
+Copy the polygons shapefile defining the AoI to a new folder /proj-dqry/input/input-trne/ and proceed the command:

     $ python3 tile-generator.py --labels [polygon_shapefile]
                                 --size [tile_size]